WXQW: Move to 660 kHz

-In March 1981, Trio Broadcasters, Inc., applied to the FCC to make extensive changes to their broadcast license for WMOO.
-The company applied to change the community of license from Mobile to Fairhope, Alabama, to convert from daytimer status to a 24-hour operation with reduced daytime power plus nighttime service at 1,000 watts, to change broadcast frequency from 1550 kHz to 660 kHz, and to move the reconfigured antenna system to a new location just outside Daphne, Alabama.
+In March 1981, Trio Broadcasters, Inc., applied to the FCC to make extensive changes to the broadcast license for WMOO.
+The company applied to change the community of license from Mobile to Fairhope, to convert from daytimer status to a 24-hour operation with reduced daytime power plus nighttime service at 1,000 watts, to change broadcast frequency from 1550 kHz to 660 kHz, and to move the reconfigured antenna system to a new location just outside Daphne, Alabama.

 The FCC accepted the filing on May 15, 1981, and finally granted a construction permit for these changes on September 26, 1984.
 This permit was scheduled to expire one year later, on September 2, 1985.
 After a long series of modifications and extensions, the station completed construction and applied for a license to cover these changes in August 1988.
-The FCC granted this request and the station began licensed operation on the new frequency from the new location with the new operating hours and power levels on November 10, 1988.
-As part of these changes, the station requested a new call sign from the FCC and was assigned "WLIT" on January 24, 1988.
-That change proved short-lived as the station became "WBLX" on July 4, 1988.
+The FCC granted this request and the station began licensed operation on the new frequency from the new location with new operating hours and power levels on November 10, 1988.
+As part of these changes, the station requested a new call sign from the FCC.
+It became WLIT on January 24, 1988.
+That change proved short-lived as the station switched its call sign to WBLX on July 4, 1988.

 The new WBLX was sold shortly after it was completed.
 Trio Broadcasters, Inc., reached a deal to sell the station to Central Life Broadcasting of Alabama, Inc., in September 1988.
 The FCC approved the sale on November 2, 1988, and the transaction was formally consummated on May 11, 1989.

 1990s

 Less than a year later, in April 1990, a deal was reached to sell WBLX to April Broadcasting, Inc. The FCC approved the sale on July 23, 1990, and the transaction was formally consummated on October 31, 1990.

-On October 4, 1996, the station's call sign was changed to "WHOZ" when the station flipped to children's radio as an affiliate of Radio AAHS.
+On October 4, 1996, the station's call sign was changed to WHOZ when the station flipped to children's radio as a network affiliate of Radio AAHS.
 The new format made its formal debut with a promotion at Bayfest on October 5, 1996.
 WHOZ became the first radio station in the Mobile metropolitan area to air a radio format designed for children.
 Unable to compete with Radio Disney, the entire Radio AAHS network discontinued programming in January 1998.

 Cumulus era

-On January 21, 1998, the FCC assigned this station the "WDLT" call sign.
+On January 21, 1998, the FCC assigned this station the WDLT call sign.
 Cumulus Media agreed to purchase WDLT from April Broadcasting, Inc., in November 1999.
 After a legal challenge to the sale was dismissed, the FCC approved the sale on November 30, 1999, and the transaction was formally consummated the same day.

-Nine years later, the station was briefly assigned the call letters "WWFF" on September 21, 2007, before switching to the current "WXQW" on December 31, 2007.
-This WXQW call sign was most recently assigned to a sister station (now WHRP, 94.1 FM) in the Huntsville, Alabama, market.
+Nine years later, the station was briefly assigned the call letters WWFF on September 21, 2007.
+It switched to the current WXQW on December 31, 2007.
+This WXQW call sign was most recently used by a sister station (now WHRP, 94.1 FM) in the Huntsville, Alabama, market.

-On October 12, 2015, WXQW changed its format from urban gospel (simulcasting WGOK 900 AM in Mobile) to conservative talk.